If you’ve lived with roommates before, you know that it can be a lot of fun. However, it can also be very stressful.

 For instance, if the Lease Agreement permits smoking indoors, can roommates smoke in the living room or their bedrooms?
 Alternatively, if smoking is only allowed outside, can people smoke on the balcony, porch, or in the backyard?

-Sometimes roommates decide not to include this clause because everyone in the house is a nonsmoker, but you should still discuss it and include a clause in your agreement to:
+Sometimes roommates decide not to include this clause because everyone in the house is a nonsmoker.
+However, you should still discuss it and include a clause in your agreement.
+Including this clause can:

-- Ensure there are rules in place if a roommate starts smoking in the future or a new roommate who is a smoker moves in
+- Ensure there are rules in place if a roommate starts smoking in the future or a new roommate moves in

 - Restrict guests who are smokers from smoking in inappropriate areas

-Dictating where your roommates can smoke, especially outside, can feel like you are going a little overboard, but things like smoke drifting into people’s rooms or the buildup of cigarette butts can cause arguments in the household and lead to a difficult living situation.
+Dictating where your roommates can smoke, especially outside, can feel like you are going a little overboard.
+However, smoke drifting into people’s rooms or a buildup of cigarette butts on a patio can become irritating.
+These irritations can cause arguments in the household and lead to a difficult living situation.

 4. Define Quiet Hours

-Although your town or city may have their own laws regarding noise, these kinds of nuisances can easily cause problems between roommates.
-This is why it is a good idea for roommates to create their own set of rules pertaining to noise, such as defining the household’s “quiet hours”, and include them in their Roommate Agreement.
+Although your town or city may have their own laws regarding quiet hours, it is a good idea to outline rules pertaining to noise.
+A noisy roommate (or worse—two noisy roommates) can easily cause problems.
+Consider establishing guidelines such as defining the household’s “quiet hours,” and include them in their Roommate Agreement.

 Quiet hours refer to a period of time (usually at night) where individuals must be as quiet as possible in order to respect the other occupants in the home.

-It can vary between households but should have a start time (e.g. 10 p.m.) and an end time (e.g. 7 a.m.) and can differ from weekdays to weekends.
+It can vary between households but should have a start time (e.g. 10 p.m.) and an end time (e.g. 7 a.m.) and can differ on weekdays and weekends.

-From watching a movie with surround sound to practicing the electric guitar, quiet hours prevent roommates from being too loud during the times when most of the household is asleep and should always be considered before roommates move in together.
+From watching a movie with surround sound to practicing the electric guitar, quiet hours prevent roommates from disrupting each other’s sleep.
+It is always a good idea to define quiet hours before roommates move in together.

 5. Prohibit Illegal Activity